KingZxi/osman-netmatters-homepage-mirror/README.md

 # Final changes consider:

 - The slide show images have a hover textbox, but it's not perfect, as it disappears before you can hover on the description box itself.
+(FIXED)

 - This is more of a choice, there are some sections of the page that aren't entirely 1:1 with the site, however they work completely fine as I honestly prefer the look out them design wise, I'll leave them as they are but if they don't allow me to pass I will need to change them eventually.

 - Slideshow description boxes on hover don't have the 1:1 text right now, I should probably update them and also add the appropriate buttons.
+(DONE, sorta, the visible ones have text)